 Greek court imprisons far-right Golden Dawn party leadership

-ATHENS, Greece (AP) — A Greek court ruled Thursday to imprison the leadership of extreme right-wing Golden Dawn following their convictions for running the party like a criminal organization, but granted suspended sentences to five of the party’s 18 former lawmakers who were convicted of lesser charges.
+ATHENS, Greece (AP) — Former lawmakers of Greece’s extreme right-wing Golden Dawn party began turning themselves in to authorities Thursday, after a court ordered their imprisonment following their convictions for running the party like a criminal organization.

+In the final act of a marathon five-year, politically charged trial, the three-judge panel ordered a total of 39 people, including 13 former lawmakers, jailed, rejecting appeals for suspended sentences.

+It ruled 12 others, including five former lawmakers, would remain free pending their appeals.

-The judges rejected a request to suspend the sentences of party leader Nikos Michaloliakos and other former lawmakers who were convicted of leading a criminal organization.
+Those surrendering to authorities Thursday included party leader Nikos Michaloliakos and other former lawmakers who were convicted of leading a criminal organization.
 Michaloliakos and another five former lawmakers received 13-year prison sentences, while a sixth was sentenced to 10 years.

-The party, founded as a neo-Nazi group in the 1980s, rose to prominence during Greece’s financial crisis and was blamed for planning multiple hate crimes, including brutal street attacks on immigrants and left-wing activists.
+The party, founded as a neo-Nazi group in the 1980s, remained a fringe group for decades before rising to prominence during the country’s 2010-2018 financial crisis, winning parliament seats in four separate elections and becoming Greece’s third-largest political party.
+It has been blamed for multiple hate crimes, including brutal street attacks on immigrants and left-wing activists.

+Its popularity waned during the trial, and it failed to win any parliament seats in 2019 elections.

 Eleven former Golden Dawn lawmakers convicted of simple participation received sentences of between five and seven years.
-The judges ruled that five of those convicted of participation, including Michaloliakos’ wife, Eleni Zaroulia, could remain free until their appeals are heard.
+Michaloliakos’ wife, Eleni Zaroulia, was among the five of those who received conditional suspended sentences.

-Conditions of their their release include bans on leaving the country, the payment of 20,000 euros ($23,700) bail each and the appearance at their local police station twice a month.
-Seven more people convicted in the case who are not former Greek lawmakers also received suspended sentences pending appeal.
+Bail conditions include bans on leaving the country, payment of 20,000 euros ($23,700) each and appearing at their local police station twice a month.

 “I am proud to be going to jail for my ideas.
 Some people at some time will be ashamed for taking this decision,” Michaloliakos told reporters outside his Athens home after the court decision was announced.
 “We will be vindicated by history and by the Greek people.”

-The sentencing decisions end a marathon, politically charged five-year trial involving 68 defendants, dozens of lawyers and encompassing four cases, including the 2013 fatal stabbing of left-wing Greek rap singer Pavlos Fyssas and physical attacks on Egyptian fishermen and left-wing activists.
+The trial involved 68 defendants, dozens of lawyers and encompassed four cases, including the 2013 fatal stabbing of left-wing Greek rap singer Pavlos Fyssas and physical attacks on Egyptian fishermen and left-wing activists.

-Fyssa’s mother Magda Fyssa, who became an emblematic figure in the fight against Golden Dawn and attended all court sessions in the past five years, was there for the trial’s conclusion.
+Fyssas’s mother Magda Fyssa, who became an emblematic figure in the fight against Golden Dawn and attended all hearings over the past five years, was in court for the trial’s conclusion.

-“It is not just vindication for Pavlos, but for all of us who are here,” she said.
+“I don’t think Pavlos is vindicated.
+I think the vindication is for us, for these people who fight to prove that (Golden Dawn) truly is a criminal organization in the guise of a political party,” she said.

 Lawyers representing the victims expressed satisfaction with Thursday’s decision.